 This website is published as part of the research project Redesign Democratic Representation (ReDeRe).

-The provider of this website is the Hochschule für bildende Künste Hamburg, legally represented by the President Martin Köttering
+The provider of this website is the University of Fine Arts Hamburg, legally represented by its president, Martin Köttering.

 Address